A co-operative art school?

 Should it be self-organised and inclusive or hierarchical and structured?
 How would the members communicate and make decisions?
 Would we have regular meetings and work collaboratively through an online forum?
 Or would we vote for a board of directors and entrust them with decision-making?

-How would we take care of the practical and banal task of sustaining an organisation on a daily basis?
+How would we take care of the practical and banal tasks that sustain an organisation on a daily basis?
 How would the art school be administrated and co-ordinated?
 Would we have a volunteer administrative working group?
 Or would we appoint coordinators in paid roles to carry out admin duties and raise money through member fees to pay their salaries?

 10. How would a co-operative art school be funded?

-How would a co-operative art school have access to resources and facilities?
-What would it require to become sustainable?
-A co-operative art school could generate income from membership fees to set up a website and provide free workshops and inductions for new members.
-The school could organise affordable courses and pay salaries from this income.
-Individual tutors, workshop facilitators, researchers and art schools could each have a section on the website to promote their own events, activities and courses.
-The co-operative would also connect members who live locally to each other, and they can pool their resources to hire, rent or buy equipment, work spaces and even permanent premises.
+How would a co-operative art school have access to resources and facilities in a sustainable way?
+The school could generate income from membership fees and affordable courses to pay for salaries and other expenses.
+Individual art schools, peer groups, tutors, workshop facilitators and researchers would feature their own events, activities and courses on the platform website.
+The co-operative would also connect members who live locally to each other, and they can pool their resources to hire, rent or buy equipment, workspace or premises.
 A co-operative art school could experiment with various forms of income generation to provide a working model of an alternative economy in art education, with consequences for education and the art world more broadly.

 11. Would the institutionalisation of co-operative art education destroy the freedom, and counter-institutional character of alternative art education?

 Would the formal structure of a co-operative limit the freedom and possibilities inherent in the informal activities of alternative art schools?
-Or could a co-operative structure support and accommodate the open structures and diverse formats of alterative art education?
-With better communication, decision-making, distribution of labour, co-ordination and training – to prevent miscommunication, informal hierarchies and burn out?
+Could a federated co-operative structure support and accommodate the open structures and diverse formats of alternative art education?
+Could the improved communication, decision-making, distribution of labour, co-ordination, training and sustainable economic practices of a formal but flexible co-operative structure offset the volunteer burn out, informal hierarchies, miscommunication and unsustainable economies that characterise most alternative art schools and peer support groups?

 Research on this project will be documented in a series of pamphlets on co-operative education, funding, knowledge and the politics of education.